tony-rsa/Hangman/README.md

 # hangman_Python3
-The is a Hangman game a user can play on their terminal, to attempt to guess missing characters of a randomly selected word before they get the noose.
+This is a hangman game that can be played from the users terminal.
+The user is tasked with guessing the missing characters of a randomly selected word before they run out of turns and get the noose.
 Users can upload their own word file for a harder challenge.

 Run python3 hangman.py.
   - > Select a text file with words to guess.